Seva-N/Physics/phys_2/README.md

 2. Added pressure functions and a list of densities of different bodies.
 3. Added functions of Elastic force, Frictional force and Resistance force with special cases and with a list of the drag coefficient for different bodies.
 4. In the section of Astronomy the equatorial and polar radiuses of the Earth are added.
 5. The section "Thermodynamics" was added.
-It has constants values and functions for the ideal gas equation of Mendeleev-Clapeyron.
+It has constant values and functions for the ideal gas equation of Mendeleev-Clapeyron.

 The module includes: